The Undeniable Rise of Challenger Banks in the United Kingdom: What Should the Big Four Do?

 Establishing a Competitive Strategy

 A better approach undoubtedly is to take a measured and disciplined route to developing a unique competitive strategy that is intended especially for the challenger banks.
 The first step is to simply get smart about the new rivals.
-Basic intelligence gathering and analysis that can uncover challenger banks’ strategic intentions, goals and objectives, and basic assumptions about the market is critical.
+Basic competitive intelligence gathering and market analysis that can uncover challenger banks’ strategic intentions, goals and objectives, and basic assumptions about the market is critical.
 Remember, to assume that these competitors are operating to achieve the same goals and objectives of established banks—or even of each other—is a mistake.
 Any established firm being challenged by a new entrant cannot hope to compete without in-depth knowledge of the intentions and capabilities of the new competitor.

 Stress-Testing Your Strategy